Ingredients 101: Retinol & RetinoidsSkincare

-RETINOL VS RETINOIDS
+RETINOL VS RETINOIDS - What's the difference?

 Retinol itself doesn’t affect the skin directly and works with the enzymes within the skin to convert it into Retinaldehyde and then Retinoic Acid which is where it then becomes effective and skin cell turnover increases.
 The speed of this process can depend on a few factors such as the percentage of retinol, stability and genetics

 At the more potent end of the spectrum are prescription retinoids such as Tretinoin and Retin-A. These are already formulated as Retinoic Acid therefore don’t need to be converted once applied to the skin.